jyirrell/capstone/README.md

 ## Modelling

 Due to the size of the original dataframe, a sample of 1% (approx 43,000 observations) was created for the modelling stage.
 The data was initially modelled on a training set from the sample using 3 different models:
-Linear Regressor
+Linear Regression
 Decision Tree Regressor
 Random Forest Regressor

 While there were other models that could have been utilised, these 3 were prioritised because the initial goal was to use the models to understand or explain the relationship between the air quality and running times.
-This information can be gained by looking at the coefficients from  Linear Regressor models and the feature importances of the Decision Tree and Random Forest regressors, as shown below.
+This information can be gained by looking at the coefficients from  Linear Regression models and the feature importances of the Decision Tree and Random Forest regressors, as shown below.

 ![alt text](https://github.com/jyirrell/capstone/blob/main/linreg_coeffs-2.png)